Quantile Vector Autoregression without Crossing: Quantile VAR without Crossing

 \begin{assumption} (i) For all $i \in [n]$ and $t \in [T]$, there exist $-\infty < \text{lb}_i, \text{ub}_i < \infty$ such that $\text{lb}_i \le y_{it} \le \text{ub}_i$. (ii) There exist $\bm v_0, \bm v_1, \ldots, \bm v_N \in \text{SMER}_i$ satisfying \eqref{eq:conv} for all $w$ in the support of $W_t$. \end{assumption}

 Assumption \ref{as:SMER}(i) requires that the observations of $y_{it}$ are bounded within a fixed range.
 As discussed in \cite{bondell2010noncrossing}, in the context of linear quantile regression, estimating non-crossing quantile curves on an unbounded domain automatically requires that the conditional quantile function has constant slopes (i.e., a location-shift model).
 Thus, the boundedness condition in Assumption \ref{as:SMER}(i) allows the coefficient functions to vary with $\tau$.
 The bound $[\text{lb}_i, \text{ub}_i]$ does not need to be the tightest possible range for $y_{it}$, but it is assumed to be known.
 In practice, one can simply use the empirical minimum and maximum of $y_{it}$ for $\text{lb}_i$ and $\text{ub}_i$, respectively.
-Under Assumption \ref{as:SMER}, we obtain the following result, which parallels Theorem 3.1 of \cite{ando2025simplex}.
+Assumption \ref{as:SMER}(ii) requires $\text{SMER}_i$ to be sufficiently larger than the support of $W_t$, because the simplex generated by the reference vertices $\bm v_0, \bm v_1, \ldots, \bm v_N$ must contain all observed $W_t$.
+Therefore, in the presence of a few extreme observations, the resulting simplex may become unnecessarily large for most observations and impose a strong global shape restriction.
+To avoid this issue, one may instead construct the simplex using only a subset of observations of interest, such as the $5\%$--$95\%$ region of $W_t$.
+This gives a partial shape restriction and does not guarantee global monotonicity, but it may be useful in practice.
+Nevertheless, for simplicity of presentation, we focus only on the case of full enclosure.